Is Having Dental Work During Pregnancy Safe?

-Fetal organ development occurs during the first trimester; it is best to avoid all potential risks at this time if possible.
-If non-emergency dental work is needed during the third trimester, it is usually postponed until after the birth.
+Also, if non-emergency dental work is needed during the third trimester, it is usually postponed until after the birth.
 This is to avoid the risk of premature labor and prolonged time lying on your back.

 Suggestions for addressing your pregnancy and dental work needs:

-- The American Dental Association (ADA) recommends that pregnant women eat a balanced diet, brush their teeth thoroughly with an ADA-approved fluoride toothpaste twice a day, and floss daily
+- The American Dental Association (ADA) recommends pregnant women eat a balanced diet, brush their teeth thoroughly with ADA-approved fluoride toothpaste twice a day, and floss daily.

-- Postpone non-emergency dental work until the second trimester or until after delivery, if possible
+- Postpone non-emergency dental work until the second trimester or after delivery, if possible.

 Compiled using information from the following sources: